|©2004-2022 The Home Inspection Company, Inc. DBA Professional Home Inspection Co.

 readings compared to electronic testers/monitors which will produce

 hourly readings for the 2-4 day test.
-Please read the above
+Due to the limited information

 Alpha Track Test (long term test):